 The conclusion to the Durban Mandate, which was to develop a protocol, legal instrument or an agreed outcome with legal force, under the convention, by no later than 2015, will see the new agreement come into effect from 2020.
-In April 2016, South Africa joined leaders from across the globe in signing the Paris Agreement at the UN in New York.
-South Africa committed to ensure that the country continued to play a positive role in the building of a low-carbon, job-creating and pro-development green economy.
+South Africa is among the countries that have signed the Paris Agreement - commiting to ensuring that the country continued to play a positive role in the building of a low-carbon, job-creating and pro-development green economy.